 Less is more: natural fasting gives their body a break

-Not feeding your dog everyday might feel a bit strange.
+Not feeding your adult dog everyday might feel a bit strange.
 But carnivores in the wild have to hunt for their food, and as a result do not eat every day.

 Fasting is part of a natural diet and we highly recommend that you consider skipping a meal every so often.
 This can improve your dog’s health by giving his metabolic system a chance to rest – which allows the energy normally taken up with digestion to be used throughout the body.

 If you are not happy to fast your dog, a ‘meatless’ day would help.
 A meal on these days could consist of Bulgarian yogurt or kefir, with oats, bran or brown rice.
 Also have a look at our blog on balance & budget for ways to stretch and vary the diet, for optimum health.